 Buffering is a crucial technique in distributed databases like YugabyteDB.
 It enhances performance and reduces write latency by accumulating multiple write operations before sending them to the storage layer distributed to multiple servers.
 Buffering significantly reduces the number of round trips between different nodes in the database cluster, minimizing the impact of network latency.
 This allows for more efficient resource usage, reduces the overhead associated with frequent RPC (remote procedure calls), and increases overall throughput.

-Some distributed databases use asynchronous writes with synchronous commits.
-This method allows a transaction to be canceled if all writes were unsuccessful at the time of commitment.
-However, this approach impacts availability as the database is not resilient to infrastructure failures.
-In a failure, a new Raft leader can be elected seamlessly.
-Still, without the assurance of having the most recent writes, the transaction must be terminated, and an error must be sent to the application.
+**Some distributed databases use asynchronous writes with synchronous commits.
+This approach impacts availability, as the database is not resilient to infrastructure failures.
+In a failure, a new Raft leader can be seamlessly elected.
+Still, without the assurance of having the most recent write intents, the transactions must be terminated, an error must be sent to the application, and the transaction must be retried.
+This is similar to a monolithic database failover, except it is faster.

-YugabyteDB is resilient to failures.
+YugabyteDB is resilient to failures without canceling ongoing transactions.
 If a node fails and a new Raft leader is elected, the application can continue its transactions without errors.
-To achieve this level of fault tolerance while maintaining high performance, all writes are synchronous to the Raft quorum but batched, meaning that one Raft log record contains multiple write operations.
-The buffered writes are only flushed when delaying them would change the PostgreSQL compatible transaction behavior.
+To achieve this level of fault tolerance while maintaining high performance, all write synchronously to the Raft quorum, not only commit.
+The write operations are batched to reduce the impact on latency, and one Raft log record contains multiple write operations.
+The buffered writes are only flushed when delaying them would change the PostgreSQL-compatible transaction behavior.

 Why Buffer Writes?